mnieber/skandha/README.md

 ## Facets have @input, @data and @output members

-In `Selection.ts` we see the Selection facet class.
+In `Selection.ts` we see the `Selection` facet class.
 It has a `selectableIds` field that stores the list of ids from which we can select.
 The `@input` decorator marks this field as an input.
 The `ids`, `anchorId` and `items` fields store the result of calling `selectItem()` and are marked as `@output` fields.
 Fields that are decorated with `@data` are used both as output and input.
-These decorators help with logging, and they also make it possible to bind the facets to state-management solutions such as MobX.
+These decorators help with logging, and they also make it possible to bind the facets to state-management solutions such as MobX (this is explained later).

 ## Operations are decorated with `@operation`.